ComScore

 • Carbon steel, which is similar to cast iron but smoother and more lightweight (for the record, McManus's carbon steel pick is the Matfer Bourgeat Carbon Steel Frying Pan)

-• Stainless steel, which isn't technically non-stick but is durable, widely available and can function like non-stick if used properly
+• Stainless steel, which isn't technically non-stick, but it's durable, widely available and can function like non-stick if used properly

 Is Ceramic Cookware Non-Toxic?

 Nowadays, yes.
 Ceramic cookware is naturally non-stick and usually crafted without PTFE or PFOA.
-If you have some old or cheap non-stick cookware potentially made with PTFE that you still want to use before replacing it, just be sure not to heat it above 500°F or place it under a broiler, says McManus.
-"Studies have shown that these high temperatures can cause non-stick coatings to degrade and emit toxic fumes."
+If you have some old or cheap non-stick cookware potentially made with PTFE that you still want to use before replacing it, just be sure not to heat it above 500°F or place it under a broiler.
 Non-toxic or not, you should replace your non-stick cookware every few years or when the coating wears off.

 Is Stainless Steel Cookware Non-Toxic?

-"Stainless steel is never really going to be non-stick but it’s definitely durable and safe," says McManus.
-Not only is it incredibly durable, but it also emits no toxins when heated and doesn't react with food.
+"Stainless steel is never really going to be non-stick, but it’s definitely durable and safe," says McManus.
+Not only is it incredibly strong, but it also emits no toxins when heated and doesn't react with food.

 What Cookware Materials Should You Flat-Out Avoid?